skyejacobson/conversorHTB/README.md

 ```

 Success.
-The server actively took our XLST file
+The server actively takes our XLST file, builds it in the scripts directory and places it into the cron job to execute our reverse shell.

+The connection specifies `bash: no job control in this shell`.
+It's highly reccomended to increase the job control in the shell to avoid an accidental disconnect: Read here how to do that [How to Upgrade a DUMB shell](https://systemweakness.com/how-to-upgrade-a-dumb-shell-64ea9880f556)